How to Save Your Own Life in 12 Scary Emergencies

 In a hurricane or storm with heavy winds, hide in a closet or pantry.
 Don’t try to wade through floodwater outside—it can knock you over.
 If water is rising in your house, climb to the roof (as long as it’s safe to do so) to wait for help after the heavy rain and wind stop, says Lt.
 Ana Visneski of the U.S. Coast Guard.

 Bee stings, food allergies, and medications can be deadly, even if you think you don’t have allergies.
 Symptoms include itching in one spot or all over your body, sometimes accompanied by a rash, swelling, and, in the extreme, swelling of the airways, which hampers your ability to breathe.
 If you know you have a life-threatening allergy, form an action plan with your doctor, who will probably prescribe an EpiPen, which comes in child and adult doses.
 It delivers the drug epinephrine, which keeps the heart pumping, improves breathing, and gives you about 20 minutes to get to a hospital.
-Even if you don’t have severe allergies, prepare for a spontaneous reaction by slipping a few maximum-strength antihistamines, like Benadryl Allergy capsules, into your wallet.
+Even if you don’t have severe allergies, prepare for a spontaneous reaction by slipping a few maximum-strength antihistamines, like Benadryl Allergy tablets, into your wallet.
 The fast-acting tablets will begin to fight an allergic reaction while you wait for help to arrive.
 But because antihistamines can make you drowsy, don’t drive yourself to the ER.

 Trapped in a burning building